ML4SCI/E2E/E2E_Regression_Anis_Ismail/README.md

 ### Prerequisites

-* All required packages can be installed as follows:
+* All required packages can be installed as follow:
   ```sh
   pip install -r requirements.txt
   ```